Improving Your Pilot Employment Prospects

 Making Yourself More Employable After Flight School

 Stay In Touch

 The aviation industry is a very small world.
 You never know who you are going to bump into again throughout your career and who might be able to help you out on the way.
-Regardless of training background, stay in contract with the fellow aviators you meet and old class friends.
+Regardless of your training background, stay in contract with the fellow aviators you meet and old class friends.
 Keep track of which airlines they are applying/interviewing/working for as they might be able to provide you with valuable information or even recommend you for a job a few years down the line.
 Speak to them on a regular basis – working together and sharing information increases everyone’s chances.

 Set yourself targets.
 If you are working in a job that isn’t aviation based after completing training, it is very easy to be become disheartened and loose motivation.
-To stop this happening, set yourself a target of applying to one or two companies a day or every other day (whilst keeping track of who you’ve applied to!).
+To stop this happening, set yourself a target of applying to one or two companies a day or every other day (whilst keeping track of whom you’ve applied to!).

 Low Hour Pilot Programs

 Various programmes that assist low hour pilots into the airline industry